"Resolving early trauma can permanently alter

 The IoPT theory is based on a specific understanding of trauma and the psychological splitting as the means of surviving traumatic experiences.
 This particularly applies to the very early stages of life and the challenge to the child of surviving within the particular context in which he or she is conceived, gestated and born.

-If you need further information please contact Maria or Lucy on
+For further information you can contact Maria and Lucy on email@example.com

-- This course would not provide you with any formal qualification to work as a psychotherapist or counsellor.
+- This course does not provide you with any formal qualification to work as a psychotherapist or counsellor.

 - If you are qualified as a professional psychotherapist or counsellor this course may count towards Continuing Professional Development, depending on your governing body's requirements.